 Now that the UK has left the EU, what does this mean, and what must we do to adapt?
 We’ve found lots of resources to help you operate your business after Brexit.

 The UK has left the EU and new rules now apply.
 We asked Scottish Enterprise to explain how this affects us and our businesses, in order to keep operating in the new environment.

-Many of these changes are already known: for example, the process for importing and exporting goods from the EU will see around 18,000 Scottish businesses having to submit customs declarations for the first time.
-Many businesses choose to hire a person or business to help, such as a customs agent, freight forwarder or authorised Chamber of Commerce, but these will require conversations sooner rather than later.
+Since 1 January, many businesses have had to adapt to new requirements.
+For example, the process for importing and exporting goods from the EU will see around 18,000 Scottish businesses having to submit customs declarations for the first time.
+Many businesses choose to hire a person or business, such as a customs agent, freight forwarder or authorised Chamber of Commerce, who can help with this transition.

-We know too that product labeling and markings will change, with a new UKCA marking being introduced from 1 January to appear on goods placed on the Great Britain market.
+We know too that product labelling and marking regulations have changed, with a new UKCA marking introduced on 1 January to appear on goods placed on the Great Britain market.
 Additionally, goods sold in the Northern Irish market will require the CE marking or UK(NI) mark.